-From bungee jumping in a rainforest to scuba diving the Great Barrier Reef, here’s our comprehensive list of the best things to do in Cairns!
+From bungee jumping in the world’s oldest rainforest to snorkelling in the Great Barrier Reef, here’s our complete guide of the best things to do in Cairns Australia!

 Cairns is one of the most popular tourist destinations in Australia.
 One look at this amazing town, and it’s easy to see why.

-Located in Far North Queensland, Cairns boasts a tropical climate, beautiful natural surroundings and gorgeous rainforests.
+Located in Far North Queensland, Cairns Australia boasts a tropical climate with year round warm weather, as well as gorgeous rainforests and natural beauty.

-It’s also best known as the jumping point to the Great Barrier Reef.
+Many travellers also visit Cairns because it’s a popular jumping point to the Great Barrier Reef.

 But that’s not all.

 Cairns is also a dream come true for adventurers and thrill-seekers.
-The city has everything from scuba diving, bungee jumping, helicopter rides, and much more.
+The city has everything from scuba diving and bungee jumping, to helicopter rides and the famous Skyrail Rainforest Cableway.

 Table of Contents